sandragodinhosilva/melange/README.md

     snakemake --use-conda --cores N

 This will run the workflow locally using `N` cores.
-It is also possible to run it in a Slurm-managed cluster environment, e.g. on UPPMAX Rackham:

-## Testing
-A very basic continuous integration test is currently in place.
-It merely validates the syntax by trying to let Snakemake build the dependency graph if all outputs are activated.

-## Contributing
-Refer to the contributing guidelines in `CONTRIBUTING.md` for instructions on how to contribute to FAW.

-If you intend to modify or further develop this workflow, you are welcome to fork this reposity.
-Please consider sharing potential improvements via a pull request.

 ## Citing